bbauska/CAD101en/README.md

   width="65%" />
 &nbsp;
 </p>
-Want to take the first steps to become a Cloud Application Developer?
+<p>Want to take the first steps to become a Cloud Application Developer?</p>

-This course will lead you through the languages and tools you will need to develop your own Cloud Apps.
+<p>This course will lead you through the languages and tools you will need
+to develop your own Cloud Apps.</p>

-Beginning with an explanation of how internet servers and clients work together to deliver applications to users, this course then takes you through the context for application development in the Cloud, introducing front-end, back-end, and full-stack development.
+<p>Beginning with an explanation of how internet servers and clients work together to deliver applications to
+users, this course then takes you through the context for application development in the Cloud, introducing front-end, back-end, and full-stack development.</p>

-You'll then focus on the languages you need for front-end development, working with HTML, CSS, and JavaScript.
+<p>You'll then focus on the languages you need for front-end development, working with HTML, CSS, and JavaScript.</p>

-Finally, you will discover tools that help you to store your projects and keep track of changes made to project files, such as Git and GitHub.
+<p>Finally, you will discover tools that help you to store your projects and keep
+track of changes made to project files, such as Git and GitHub.</p>

 <h3>Chapter 1: Introduction to Programming for the Cloud</h3>
+<p>Learn what Cloud Application development involves from the very
+beginning.</p>

-Learn what Cloud Application development involves from the very beginning.
-Discover the languages, frameworks, and tools that enable you to create interactive and engaging websites and Cloud Applications, right from the very beginning.
+<p>Discover the languages, frameworks, and tools that enable you
+to create interactive and engaging websites and Cloud Applications, right from the very beginning.</p>

-In this module, you will learn about the roles of front-end, back-end, and full-stack developers and how they work together on development projects and become familiar with the terminology and skills you will need in your career as a Cloud App developer.
+<p>In this module, you will learn about the roles of front-end, back-end,
+and full-stack developers and how they work together on development projects and become familiar with the terminology and skills you will need in your career as a Cloud App developer.</p>

-It is recommended that learner's practice outside of the course to become proficient.
+<p>It is recommended that learner's practice outside of the course to
+become proficient.</p>

-The labs are intended as an introduction to the basics.
+<p>The labs are intended as an introduction to the basics.</p>

-After completing this module, you will be able to:
+<p>After completing this module, you will be able to:</p>
 <ul>
    <li>Describe what developing a website or Cloud App involves,</li>
    <li>Recognize some of the terminologies that web developers and Cloud